ShiftDock/backup_plan/README.md

 overkill; being able to back up tons of different database types to a multitude of places.
 We just wanted something quick and easy for our most common use case, MySQL to Amazon S3.
 So here it is.

+Backup Plan requires an account with Amazon's S3 service.
+Sign up and create a bucket for your database backups [here](http://aws.amazon.com/s3/), then generate an Access Key ID and Secret Access Key.
+Backup Plan parses your project's `database.yml` file to get the information needed to back up your chosen database to S3.

 ## Installation

 Requires the Amazon S3 gem to work.